andreykurenkov/andreykurenkov.github.io/writing/_posts/2018-02-26-conveying-depression.md

 <br><br>
 So, I want to show that state dissected, spread out, annotated.
 To point out that this is a profoundly strange and terrible illness that you may not really understand if you've not been through it.
 And in particular to promote the perspective that it is precisely an illness; easy to recognize if hard to understand, and reliably treatable.
 I most definitely <b>do not</b> want to [glorify or romanticize](https://www.theodysseyonline.com/tumblr-stop-romanticizing-mental-illnesses) my experience.
 <br><br>
 When I became healthy again, it took me a few weeks to stop finding the experience of just feeling normal weirdly fascinating.
 Now, looking back, I find the experience of having been depressed fascinating.
 You cannot understand it without having gone through it, just as I cannot understand what it is to take acid having not done it.
 But, perhaps this little essay-poem can give you a bit of insight into that.
+Plus, I think I am often seen as more competent/together than I really am, so this could serve as a good reminder everyone around you is frankly also dealing with the same being-alive difficulties you are.
 <br><br>
 And lastly, honestly, the biggest reason this is being posted on my site and you are now reading it is: this thing just sort of started spilling out of me one morning.
 I spent two hours straight going back and forth between what was initially an empty page until it was many pages, subsequently cried, and could not fall asleep on many days afterward spontaneously thinking of things to add to this.
 If that's not the sort of writing that deserves to be shared, I don't know what is.
 <br><br>